forcedotcom/salesforcedx-templates/contributing/coding-guidelines.md

 ## Conventions

-- Create a folder for each major subarea
+- Create a folder for each major sub-area
-- In the folder, create an index.ts which exports the public facing API for that subarea.
+- In the folder, create an `index.ts` that exports the public-facing API for that sub-area.
-- Tests can refer directly to the .ts files; other consumers should refer to the index.ts file.
+- Tests can refer directly to the `.ts` files; other consumers should refer to the `index.ts` file.

 ## Comments

-- Use sparingly since comments always become outdated quickly.
+- Use comments sparingly because comments always become outdated quickly.
 - If you must, use JSDoc style comments.

 ## Strings